Oncilla: Taxonomy

-Although the Central American oncilla is listed as a separate subspecies, based on analysis of mitochondrial DNA, Johnson et al. (1999) found strongly supported differences between L.t. oncilla in Costa Rica and L.t. guttulus in southern Brazil, comparable to differences between different neotropical species.
+Although the Central American oncilla is listed as a separate subspecies, based on analysis of mitochondrial DNA, Johnson et al. (1999) found strongly supported differences between L. t. oncilla in Costa Rica and L. t. guttulus in southern Brazil, comparable to differences between different neotropical species.
 Researchers have argued that there should be a splitting of the oncilla into two species, as there is a pronounced difference in appearance between the oncillas in Costa Rica and those in central and southern Brazil.
-Further samples of L.t. oncilla are needed from northern South America to determine whether this taxon ranges outside Central America, and whether it should be considered a distinct species rather than a subspecies.
+Further samples of L. t. oncilla are needed from northern South America to determine whether this taxon ranges outside Central America, and whether it should be considered a distinct species rather than a subspecies.

-In 2013, genetic research revealed that the former subspecies L. t. guttulus is a separate cryptic species that does not interbreed with the other subspecies, and proposes a classification into two species L. guttulus and L. tigrinus.
+In 2013, genetic research revealed that the former subspecies L. t. guttulus is a separate cryptic species that does not interbreed with the other subspecies, and proposes a classification into two species, the L. guttulus and L. tigrinus.

 A zone of hybridization between the oncilla and the colocolo (Pampas cat) has been found through genetic analyses of specimens from central Brazil.

 Results of a morphological analysis of 250 samples of skins and skulls indicate that there are three distinct oncilla groups: namely one in South America's northern, north-western and western range countries, one in eastern and one in southern range countries.
 Based on these results, the eastern group was proposed to be a distinct species Leopardus emiliae.
 A further phylogenetic study published in 2021 supported the recognition of a third species.

+In their 2026 description of the tilcayo (L. tilcayo), Lescroart and colleagues recognized L. guttulus (southern), L. pardinoides (clouded), and L. emiliae (eastern) as species distinct from L. tigrinus.
+They further named a new subspecies of L. tigrinus, L. t. antisuyo, the Antisuyo tiger cat.
+The name Guiana tiger cat was used in reference to L. t. tigrinus.